NomadWithoutAHome/F.E.A.R-Tools/README.md

 - Supports various file formats and structures
 - Efficient binary file handling
 - Robust error handling and validation

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Original game files and formats by Monolith Productions
 - Original tools and research by Crypton and Watto
 - Python port and GUI implementation by the FearTools team

-## Support

-For issues, questions, or suggestions, please [open an issue](https://github.com/yourusername/FearTools/issues) on GitHub.